findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Diagram of Hyperstar collimation workflow](Collimation_workflow.png)

 This workflow is important.
 Using this method, you always stay as close as possible to the proper backfocus (assuming “no gap” is the right backfocus for you).
-If you don’t, and you continue to make adjustments without zeroing out first, the back focus will incrementally drift, which means that your attempts to get a good collimation will produce incrementally bad results.
+If you make adjustments without zeroing out first, the back focus will incrementally drift, which means that your attempts to get a good collimation will produce incrementally bad results.

 ## Start with a Centered Corrector Plate